 CITY OF BIRMINGHAM COMMUNITY ARTS GRANT PROGRAM

 This grant program will support four community arts collaborations that benefit the City of Birmingham with grants of $10,000 each.
 Each collaboration supported will be a partnership between an artist or arts organization and a community organization.
 Funded projects will use the arts to address an issue impacting the City of Birmingham and must be accessible to the general public.
 Collaborations eligible for funding include workshops, performances, concerts, festivals, demonstrations, screenings, and readings.
 Projects may be first-time collaborations or continuations of existing work.
-The Eligibility Check is due August 18 by 11:59 pm and applications are due September 15 by 11:59 pm, for projects taking place between January 1 and December 1, 2024.
-Applications will be reviewed by a community panel consisting of one representative from each of the City of Birmingham’s nine districts, selected by their respective Birmingham City Council members.
+Applications were reviewed by a community panel consisting of one representative from each of the City of Birmingham’s nine districts, selected by their respective Birmingham City Council members.

 CITY OF BIRMINGHAM POET LAUREATE INITIATIVE

-Create Birmingham, in partnership with the City of Birmingham and funded by the Alabama State Council on the Arts and The Parks, Recreation, and Cultural Arts Committee of the Birmingham City Council, invites Birmingham-based poets to apply to be Birmingham’s inaugural 2024-2025 Poet Laureate.
+Create Birmingham, in partnership with the City of Birmingham and funded by the Alabama State Council on the Arts and The Parks, Recreation, and the Birmingham City Council's Cultural Arts Committee, invited Birmingham-based poets to apply to be Birmingham’s inaugural 2024-2025 Poet Laureate.
 The City of Birmingham Poet Laureate will serve as an ambassador for poetry in Birmingham.
 This is an honorary position and roles and responsibilities include making local appearances, facilitating public and educational programs, and building advocacy and community through poetry.
 The poet laureate will receive an honorarium of $5,000 over the course of their term.
 Additional funds will be available for materials and other approved costs associated with community engagement programs that the poet laureate facilitates.
-Applications are due October 2 by 11:59 pm.

 coffee with creatives